walkzz/React-Homework-4/README.md

 - Company Name: The name of the user's company.

 Add some styling to the component to make the user information stand out.

+## There are 2 exercises in this project.
+Please remove the necessary comments in the App.jsx to test the exercises.